Unidentified Suburban Object

-Unidentified Suburban Object is a 2016 middle-grade fiction book written by Mike Jung.
-It was published in May 2016 by Arthur A. Levine Books, an imprint of Scholastic Inc.
+Unidentified Suburban Object is a 2016 middle-grade fiction novel written by Mike Jung.
+It was published in May 2016, by Arthur A. Levine Books, an imprint of Scholastic Inc.

 Background

-Mike Jung is one of the founders of the We Need Diverse Books movement, which motivated him to delve into his own culture through his writing, particularly in Unidentified Suburban Object.
-Jung was inspired by his lifetime of watching and reading science fiction stories, as well as comic books.
+Mike Jung co-founded the We Need Diverse Books movement, which prompted him to explore his own culture through his writing.
 He was also inspired to create strong female characters after the birth of his daughter.
+Jung was inspired by science fiction stories and comic books.

 Synopsis

 Despite being the only Korean girl at her school, Chloe Cho is desperate to get in touch with her family roots.
-Because there are not many Korean people in town, Chloe and her best friend, Shelley, turn to internet blogs to learn things about Korean culture.
-Whenever Chloe makes traditional Korean food or wears traditional Korean clothes, her parents redirect the conversation or do not seem to know what she is talking about.
+As there are not many Korean people in the town, Chloe and her best friend, Shelley, turn to internet blogs to learn about Korean culture.
+Whenever Chloe makes traditional Korean food or wears traditional Korean clothes, her parents change the topic of their conversation or pretends not to know about what she is talking about.
 Chloe nearly gives up on asking her parents about their past when the new Korean teacher at her school, Ms. Su-Hyung Lee, assigns her students to interview someone in their family about an old family story.
 Through persistence and hard work, Chloe finally convinces her parents to tell something about their past, but it is not what she expected.
 Instead of feeling like she finally knows who she is, Chloe feels more alone than ever.
-After finding out this new information about herself, Chloe learns more about what it really means to be who she is.
+After finding herself in this new situation, Chloe realizes more what it really means to be who she is.